codechimp-org/ha-menu/README.md

 For now there's no automatic update when new versions are released.
 Suggest using the Watch/Releases Only within GitHub to get notified when a new version is available.

 ### Groups

+Important: If you are using Home Assistant version 0.104 or later all_* groups are no longer available.
+To use HA Menu add custom groups with your chosen entities and remove the all_* groups from the preferences screen.
+An updated version of the app will be released soon allowing you to show entities within domains as well as custom groups to get around this.

-Home Assistant provides default all_switches and all_light groups (not all_input_boolean's).
+Home Assistant (earlier than 0.104) provides default all_switches and all_light groups (not all_input_boolean's).
 HA Menu displays these two groups by default (in Preferences you will see under groups there is all_switches,all_lights)

 If you have a lot of switches/lights or want to list automations or input_boolean's you can have HA Menu display a specific set by [creating new groups within HA](https://www.home-assistant.io/integrations/group/).